otrv4/otrv4/otrv4.md

 The following protocol aims to allow two people to maintain a conversation over a network in a way that comes as close as possible to a private person to person conversation - where no other entity can overhear what is being said, and the other party can't prove anything that was said - or even the fact that you talked.

-We argue that not only encryption must be used to hide the contents of the conversation, but it must also provide forward secrecy to protect future compromises.
-Nevertheless, authentication must be used to ensure that the person whom you are talking to is who they claim to be; but this mechanism must offer repudation, so that the communications remain personal and unverifiable to third parties.

 Security here means that both ends can verify at the begining of the conversation the identity of the other end and the stablishment of a trusted channel.
 Private here means that exchanged messages are hard